- 1 Controls

 Your Smithing (sometimes called Enchanting) level and the number of existing gem slots determines the chance your equipment will break when you attempt to add a new slot.
 You will be told the break chance when you start the process.
 2 handed weapons and removing gem slots have half the break chance.

 Note that adding a property that already exists will overwrite it, rather than add to it.

-Traits are special bonuses your character is born with, and they randomize every time you die.
+Traits are special bonuses your character is born with, and they randomize every time you die or reincarnate.
 For example, the ‘strong’ trait makes your character do more damage in battle and the ‘wise’ trait gives you an experience bonus.
 When you die you can gain Angel Dust based off of your level and how long you survived.
 More dust will unlock multiple traits at a time.
 Here are the possible traits you can get: